weinzii/vidaa-edge/README.md

 ### 3. Configure DNS

-Point `vidaahub.com` to your host IP via DNS server or hosts file.
+Point `vidaahub.com` to your host IP via DNS server/your router, pihole, adguard... you name it. :-)

 ### 4. Access on TV